 The subsequent measurement of a financial asset depends on the classification of the asset on the basis of business model for managing such assets and the contractual cash flow characteristics of such asset.
 These classifications are:

-• fair value through profit and loss (FVTPL)
+- fair value through profit or loss (FVTPL)

-Financial assets are not reclassified subsequent to their recognition, except during the period the Company changes its business model for managing financial assets.
+Financial assets are not reclassified subsequent to their recognition, except during the year the Company changes its business model for managing financial assets.

 (1) Debt Instruments: